abhaykumarkanaujia/Basic-Cryptography/README.md

 To Encrypt:
 -> Run main.py in command line
 -> Enter File Location you wish to Encrypt.
--> Create a Password. (save it somewhere as you will need when decypting) -> Encryption Complete.
+-> Create a Password. (save it somewhere as you will need when decrypting) -> Encryption Complete.

 To Decrypt: